conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

 You are seeing this error message because by default, conda-build uses conda-verify to ensure that your recipe and package meet some minimum sanity checks.
 This message can be safely ignored as conda-forge doesn't use conda-verify.

+      .. _mfaq_package_submit:

+:ref:`(Q) <mfaq_package_submit>` **Is it necessary for me to be a maintainer of the package I submit to Conda-forge?**
+	Everybody can submit a package to Conda-forge, irrespective of whether they maintain it or not.
+Its not required but considered a good practice to inform the upstream of a new package and invite them to be the maintainers.